 Photography started for Washington Photo Safari founder and director E. David Luria many years ago with a little Kodak Brownie Flash 620 film camera and with gentle coaching from his mother, Estela, who always urged him to take better pictures!

-"Get closer", she would say, "and make sure your subjects turn their bodies sideways!" she admonished, inadvertently laying the groundwork for an award-winning program that has now trained over 35,000 amateur photographers on 5,200 photo safaris since it began operations in early 1999, averaging 5 clients every day, 365 days a year for 19 years!
+"Get closer", she would say, "and make sure your subjects turn their bodies sideways!" she admonished, inadvertently laying the groundwork for an award-winning program that has now trained over 35,500 amateur photographers on 5,300 photo safaris since it began operations in early 1999, averaging 5 clients every day, 365 days a year for 19 years!

 Like many photographers, David expanded his love for photography when his children were born.
 He continued to develop his skills while serving as an overseas administrator for the international development program CARE during six years in Latin America.